-over the past two years was both beneficial and harmful, depending on whether one owned a home during that period of time.
-Most homeowners didn't sell but it did provide them with some financial flexibility, amounting to at least \$427M in increased home values by PC's estimates.
-On the other hand, renters and middle-income households looking to make their first purchase were effectively blocked out of the market for a period of two years.
+both beneficial and harmful, depending on whether one owned a home during that period of time.
+Most homeowners didn't sell but it did provide them with some financial flexibility, by PC's estimates amounting to at least \$427M in increased home values.
+On the other hand, renters, and middle-income households looking to make their first purchase, where effectively blocked out of the market for period of two years.